 Why We Say: Don’t Drink The Cool-Aid

 'Don't drink the cool-aid' is a saying most of us have heard before.
-Many of us associate the phrase with the Jim Jones tragedy in Guyana.
-But, it is also a saying I heard a decade before Jonestown from both my mother and my grandmother.
+Many of us associate the phrase with the Jim Jones tragedy in the country Guyana on the continent of Africa.
+It is also a saying I heard a decade before Jonestown from both my mother and my grandmother.
 It was intended as real warnings about accepting offers of free drinks from folks we did not know.
 As I grew older, I began to understand that it might also mean ‘think twice about what you hear'.
-Now when I hear it, I wonder about which way it is meant.
+Now when I hear the phrase, I sometimes wonder about which way it is meant.

 It was in North Chicago, in the 60’s.
 Mom was being independent and taking a college class in English at one of the nearby Colleges or Universities.
 I say ‘being independent’ because in those days it was generally accepted that the man of the house was the bread-winner, and the woman’s role was to stay at home and take care of the kids.
 Mom was a bit older than your average college student of that day (I was ten, or less), and she survived the sixties.
 For those who did not live through it, the sixties was a time of racial hatred, religious hatred, lifestyle hatred, demonstrations, assassinations, and common every-day casual street violence.
 (Everyone has heard of the demonstration at the Democratic Convention in ’68, I got to visit the evening it happened).